MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-forefront-tmg-for-a-hybrid-environment.md

 9. To validate your configuration, right-click the new publishing rule from the **Firewall Policy Rules** list, and select **Properties**.

 10. In the **\<rule name\> Properties** dialog box, select the **Test Rule** button.
-TMG runs a series of tests to check for connectivity to the SharePoint site and displays the results of the tests in a list.
+TMG runs a series of tests to check for connectivity to the SharePoint in Microsoft 365 site, and displays the results of the tests in a list.
 For a description of the test and its results, select each configuration test.
 Fix any errors that appear.

 ## See also
 <a name="config"> </a>